TedWu716/GUAP/README.md

-# GAUP (Genral Accouting Universal Problem)
+# GAUP: Genral Accouting Universal Problem
-GAUP(General Accounting Universal Problem) is an AI model aim to develop for accounting consultation in Taiwan.
+General Accounting Universal Problem(GAUP) is an AI model aim to develop for accounting consultation in Taiwan.